kalviumcommunity/Balaji-r-s76-Draft-Agent/IMPLEMENTATION.md

 ## Call to Action
 "If you have any questions or want to learn more, feel free to reach out.
 Don’t forget to like, share, and subscribe for more AI insights!"

+# Video Script: Dynamic Prompting Explanation

+## Introduction
+"Hello everyone!
+Today, we’re exploring an advanced AI concept called dynamic prompting."

+## What is Dynamic Prompting?
+"Dynamic prompting is a technique where the AI model adapts its response based on user preferences or contextual information.
+This allows for highly customized and relevant outputs tailored to specific needs."

+## Why is it Useful?
+"Dynamic prompting is incredibly useful for creating personalized content.
+By incorporating user preferences such as tone and style, we can generate outputs that align closely with the user’s expectations."

+## Implementation in Our Project
+"In this project, we’ve implemented dynamic prompting to generate LinkedIn posts.
+Let me show you how it works."

+## Code Walkthrough
+"We’ve created a utility class called `DynamicPrompting`.
+This class takes a pre-trained language model as input and uses it to generate LinkedIn posts.
+Here’s how it works:

+1. **Input**: You provide a topic, a format type (e.g., short, story, carousel), and user preferences (e.g., tone, style).
+2. **Prompt**: The class constructs a natural language prompt that incorporates the user preferences.
+3. **Output**: The model generates a professional and engaging LinkedIn post based on the input and preferences."

+## Example
+"For example, if you want to generate a story-format post about 'AI in Marketing' with a conversational tone and storytelling style, you simply provide these preferences.
+The model then creates a post that matches these criteria."

+## Conclusion
+"Dynamic prompting is a powerful tool for creating personalized and context-aware content.
+It’s an excellent way to leverage the power of AI for tasks that require adaptability and customization.
+Thank you for watching, and I hope you found this explanation insightful!"

+## Call to Action
+"If you have any questions or want to learn more, feel free to reach out.
+Don’t forget to like, share, and subscribe for more AI insights!"